fedllanes/fedllanes/README.md

 [Whatsapp chat analyzer.](https://github.com/fedllanes/whatssapp) Whatsapp allows you to export your chat into a txt file.
 Using this file, we can do some fun data analysis to get the most relevant information about our chats.

-Flight delay predictor.
-Using the "2015 Flight Delays and Cancellations" dataset, we analyze data about flights in the US to get a better picture about how flights are distributed, and we then try to use some machine learning models to predict if a flight will be delayed or not.
+[Flight delay predictor. ](https://github.com/fedllanes/flight_delay) Using the "2015 Flight Delays and Cancellations" dataset, we analyze data about flights in the US.
+With this information, we want to be able to predict whether a flight will be delayed or not and on top of that, do some data analysis.

 [toPNG](https://github.com/fedllanes/topng).
 A simple python script that turns converts pictures into pngs turning the white elements transparent.